HanalinchEve/Specmobs/README.md

 20% become Burst Blaze, continuously shoot many fireball and harming themselves.
 ###  Wither Skeleton:
 Accompany the spawn of Zombified Piglin in the fortress, making it appear more frequently in the fortress.
-10% become Wither Wizard and shoot Wither Skull.
+10% become Wither Wizard and shoot Wither Skull.(1.20.x)
 ###  Ghast:
 When players are below it, they will drop tears that hurt people.
 ###  Drowned: